Autoscaling and Zone-redundant Application Gateway v2

 Header Rewrite: Application Gateway allows you to add, remove, or update HTTP request and response headers with v2 SKU.
 For more information, see Rewrite HTTP headers with Application Gateway

-Key Vault Integration (preview): Application Gateway v2 supports integration with Key Vault (in public preview) for server certificates that are attached to HTTPS enabled listeners.
-For more information, see SSL termination with Key Vault certificates.
+Key Vault Integration: Application Gateway v2 supports integration with Key Vault for server certificates that are attached to HTTPS enabled listeners.
+For more information, see TLS termination with Key Vault certificates.

-Azure Kubernetes Service Ingress Controller (preview): The Application Gateway v2 Ingress Controller allows the Azure Application Gateway to be used as the ingress for an Azure Kubernetes Service (AKS) known as AKS Cluster.
-For more information, see the documentation page.
+Azure Kubernetes Service Ingress Controller: The Application Gateway v2 Ingress Controller allows the Azure Application Gateway to be used as the ingress for an Azure Kubernetes Service (AKS) known as AKS Cluster.
+For more information, see What is Application Gateway Ingress Controller?.

-Performance enhancements: The v2 SKU offers up to 5X better SSL offload performance as compared to the Standard/WAF SKU.
+Performance enhancements: The v2 SKU offers up to 5X better TLS offload performance as compared to the Standard/WAF SKU.

 Faster deployment and update time The v2 SKU provides faster deployment and update time as compared to Standard/WAF SKU.
 This also includes WAF configuration changes.